CodyMorin25/Final_Project/README.md

 After uploading the clean dataset to Jupyter Notebook I plotted it to a matplotlib scatter plot to get an idea of what I am looking at.
 My features from the dataset are 'metascore' and 'userscore'.
 I made the 'metascore' values my x_data and the 'userscore' values as my y_data.
 After creating the plot I looked at my data using seaborn to give me more visuales to analyze the data.
 I used sns.jointplot, sns.jointplot with the kind as 'hex' and sns.pairplot.
 Next I did my model by setting my X and y values to pluge into a model I set equal to LinearRegression.
 Then I fit and predicted the data inorder to plot my data to a scatterplot using matplotlib.
 I also used another method for LinearRegression to see if the outcome repeated.
 I used x_min, x_max, y_min, and y_max for the method.

+## Results
+After using linear regression the model shows that there is no real difference between critic reviews and user reviews.
+That using the ciritics review you could predict what the user predicted.
+The correlation coefficient = 0.59943999 and shows that there is a moderate positive relationship between the two reviews.